 Although the numbers in the image shared via Instagram story by Kim Kardashian are out of date, they do accurately allude to the fact that the state of California has opened far more prisons than public universities since 1980.

 In early May 2021, celebrity influencer Kim Kardashian posted a striking photograph to her Instagram story.
 The picture was a display of 22 orange prison jumpsuits and a single graduation cap and gown affixed to a white wall, along with the words, "Since 1980 California built 22 prisons" and one university.

 The numbers in the image are not totally accurate because they are out of date by several years, but the underlying message is true: Since 1980, California has opened far more state prisons than public universities.

 California has two public university systems — the California State University (CSU) system and the University of California (UC) system.
 There are 23 institutions that make up the CSU system.
-Of those, two were built after 1980: CSU Channel Islands, which opened in 2002, and CSU San Marcos, which opened in 1989.
+Of those, three were built after 1980: CSU Channel Islands, which opened in 2002, CSU Monterey Bay, which opened in 1994, and CSU San Marcos, which opened in 1989.